MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-troubleshoot.md

 * To view infrastructure changes returned by Azure Resource Graph and Azure Resource Manager, reader access is required.
 * For web app in-guest file changes and configuration changes, a Contributor role is required.

-## Can't see in-guest changes for a newly enabled web app.
+## You can't see in-guest changes for a newly enabled web app.

 You might not immediately see web app in-guest file changes and configuration changes.